 For product managers, KPIs also provide an easy filter for feature prioritization—if it isn’t expected to impact a KPI, then it shouldn’t be prioritized over something else that will.

-But, in my experience, down in the trenches where product managers make feature-specific decisions on a daily basis, is not always so easy to connect the dots between a particular choice and the big-picture numbers driving the entire company.
+But, in my experience, down in the trenches where product managers make feature-specific decisions on a daily basis, it is not always so easy to connect the dots between a particular choice and the big-picture numbers driving the entire company.
 And what happens if those high-level KPIs appear to run counter to customer feedback?

 4 Reasons Why You Must Use Metrics to Determine Your Feature Decisions